ZacharySantamaria/Control/README.md

 That should be everything to have it running

 ## TODO
+- [ ] Load function needs to be able to hold many accounts.
 - [ ] Need to add the insecure database
 - [ ] Figure out how to salt passwords
+- [ ] Consider adding if a .con exist in the directory it will find it itself.